1. Inlagd sill – pickled herring

 READ ALSO: How to make Swedish strawberry cordial

-These red, juicy offerings are considered an integral part of Sweden's Midsummer celebrations, so much so that when the head of the Federation of Swedish Farmers last week warned the unusually chilly summer weather could cause a strawberry shortage he labelled it "a disaster for the Swedish people".
+These red, juicy offerings are considered an integral part of Sweden's Midsummer celebrations, so much so that when the head of the Federation of Swedish Farmers one year warned the unusually chilly summer weather could cause a strawberry shortage he labelled it “a disaster for the Swedish people“.

 Anyone for Swedish strawberries?
 Photo: Lena Granefelt/imagebank.sweden.se